PAWTUCKET ARTS FESTIVAL IS TAKING PLACE SEPTEMBER 1- SEPTEMBER 10TH

 Each year, as part of the process of utilizing and administering US Department of Housing and Urban Development (HUD) funds, the City of Pawtucket compiles a Consolidated Annual Performance Evaluation Report, or CAPER.
 The report describes how the City of Pawtucket used these resources over the previous fiscal year, what progress or accomplishments were achieved through these expenditures, and how these accomplishments fit within the larger context of the City’s Five Year Consolidated Plan goals and objectives.

-The City of Pawtucket, RI, would like to announce the availability of its 2016-2017 Housing and Community Development Annual Action Plan for public review and comment.
-The Annual Action Plan lays out the spending priorities for federal housing and community development resources in the upcoming year and includes this year’s funding allocations for the Community Development Block Grant, HOME, and Emergency Solutions Grant Programs.
+The City of Pawtucket, would like to announce the availability of its 2019-2020 Annual Action Plan for public review and comment.
+HUD has released the final funding amounts, the Annual Action Plan lays out the spending priorities for federal housing and community development resources expected in the upcoming year and includes this year’s funding allocations for the Community Development Block Grant, HOME, and Emergency Solutions Grant Programs.
 Citizens comments on the plan will be accepted until June 13, 2019.
 Click here for 2019-2020 Annual Action Plan

 - Mayor Donald R. Grebien